By Deborah Jeanne Sergeant

 “At this point, I feel that people are comfortable and confident with what we have done to make sure of everyone’s safety and wellbeing,” Margrey said.
 We’ve been provided a lot of research and information.
 The New York State Department of Health has given information we’ve integrated into our policies and procedures.”

-These include guidelines on using personal protective equipment, masks, social distancing and increased cleaning protocols to keep residents safer.
+These include guidelines on using personal protective equipment, masks, social distancing and increased medical office cleaning protocols to keep residents safer.
 Anyone interested in Loretto can virtually tour the facility; in-person visits have not returned.

 News stories with dramatic accounts of sickened seniors and climbing infection and death rates may make staying home the better idea until the pandemic goes away.
 However, Margrey encourages older adults to not further delay medical care, as delaying care for a health issue — even one not urgent — can mean worse outcomes.